oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 ---

 # Annex B  Tailored OpenC2 Schema

+_This section is non-normative_

 This annex is a copy of the schema from the OpenC2 Language Specification tailored to include only elements needed to support the SLPF functions defined in this document.
 This subset defines the elements of the Language Specification that are meaningful in the context of SLPF, however an implementation may have capabilities beyond the scope of an SLPF therefore may support additional elements of the OpenC2 language beyond those included here.

-This annex is non-normative.

 **Schema Files:**